-We usually take about a week to fill an order.
+We usually take 1-3 business days to fill an order.
 For some customers that is too long so I decided to offer a “rush order service”.

 I think our lead time is very reasonable for a small business that deals in custom orders.
-We don’t get our stuff made in China, shove it in a box and send it.
+We don’t get our stuff made in China, shove it in a box then send it.
 We custom build orders.
-We have some nice tools but it’s all done by hand.
+We have some nice tools but it’s pretty much done by hand.
 When things are slow, which we almost never are, we build a few sets of our more popular cables but that buffer gets used up fast when we get busy.

 I wish I could treat every order as a rush order but I simply can’t.
 Rush orders can cost me more to build… if I don’t have a part on hand I need to have it expedited, driving up costs.

-Some customers need cables quicker than our normal delivery time.
+Some customers really do need cables quicker than our normal delivery time.
 I understand that.
-I’ve heard it all: cables needed for snow plows in bad weather, fire trucks during the summer fire season, show cars that will be in a show in a week and missionaries getting on a plane for the Peruvian Amazon (these guys projectamazonastree.org).
+I’ve heard a lot of good reasons: cables needed for snow plows in bad weather, fire trucks during the summer fire season, show cars that will be in a show in a week and missionaries getting on a plane for the Peruvian Amazon (these guys projectamazonastree.org).
 Believe me, I think those are excellent reasons.

 So how do I sort out which customers really NEED cables in a hurry and which just WANT them?
 I can’t strap you into a lie detector so the next best thing I can think of is money.
 I’ll let the free market be the solution.

 Rush service is typically an extra $40 on all sets including large cable sets (like the Ford and Dodge sets.
 If you want to place a rush order but the page with the cable set does not offer it as an option use the add-to-cart during the check-out process.